zhangxiao2018/zhangxiao2018.github.io/index.md

 - - -
 ## Project Experience

-*1. In-situ Nondestructive Evaluation of In-flight Particle Dynamics and Intrinsic Properties for Thermal Spray Repairs (July 1, 2018 – June 30, 2019; $200k)
+* In-situ Nondestructive Evaluation of In-flight Particle Dynamics and Intrinsic Properties for Thermal Spray Repairs (July 1, 2018 – June 30, 2019; $200k)

-*2. Feasibility Study of 3D Printing of Concrete for Transportation Infrastructures (October 1, 2018 – September 30, 2019; $49,991)
+*  Feasibility Study of 3D Printing of Concrete for Transportation Infrastructures (October 1, 2018 – September 30, 2019; $49,991)

-*3. Investigation of Correlations behind Point Cloud Data between Structure Light Scanning System and Depth from Defocus System for Surface Roughness Analysis;Jan 1, 2019 – May 30, 2019; $14,847;
+*  Investigation of Correlations behind Point Cloud Data between Structure Light Scanning System and Depth from Defocus System for Surface Roughness Analysis;Jan 1, 2019 – May 30, 2019; $14,847;

-*4. An Origami Structural Design for Pipeline Rehabilitation (May 15, 2019 – July 31, 2019; $7,800)
+* An Origami Structural Design for Pipeline Rehabilitation (May 15, 2019 – July 31, 2019; $7,800)

-*5. Integrating Online Modules and Virtual Reality into Teaching of Hands-On Manufacturing Courses Jun 6, 2019 – July 31, 2020; $21,019;
+*Integrating Online Modules and Virtual Reality into Teaching of Hands-On Manufacturing Courses Jun 6, 2019 – July 31, 2020; $21,019;

-*6.Data Analytics Proposal: Statistical approaches for firearms and toolmark identification – 3D surface topography comparison methods in forensics Aug 15, 2019 – Dec 31, 2010; $14,847;
+*Data Analytics Proposal: Statistical approaches for firearms and toolmark identification – 3D surface topography comparison methods in forensics Aug 15, 2019 – Dec 31, 2010; $14,847;

 - - -
 ## RESEARCH EXPERIENCE